 The Führer Principle was a very simple concept.
 Rudolf Hess probably best summarised the Führer Principle when he said in a public speech:

 “Hitler is Germany and Germany is Hitler.
-What he does in necessary.
 Whatever he does is necessary.
 Whatever he does is successful.
 Clearly the Führer has divine blessing.”

 The Führer Principle required everyone in Nazi Germany to accept that Hitler had all the solutions to Germany’s problems and that whatever he said had to be right.
 On the day after the Night of the Long Knives Hitler defended the action of the SS by stating that for 24 hours he had become the law in Germany and that the SS were simply carrying out his orders.
 The Führer Principle in its most basic form was that what Hitler said had to be carried out or if it was not the person who challenged it was betraying Hitler and therefore Germany.